Injured in a Car Accident in Fresno CA? A Fresno CA Car Accident Lawyer Can Help You

 Comparative Fault Laws in Fresno California

-- Two million for motorcyclists suffering traumatic brain injury
+- Two million for motorcyclists suffering a traumatic brain injury

 - 906,000$ for a pedestrian being hit by a truck while in a store